haraka/Haraka/docs/plugins/access.md

 # access

-This plugin applies access lists during the connect, helo, mail, and rcpt phases of the SMTP conversation.
-This modules provides an ACL for each phase.
+This plugin applies Access Control Lists during the connect, helo, mail, and rcpt phases of the SMTP conversation.
+It has a split personality, supporting two somewhat different modes, **any** -vs- **precise**.

+## ANY

+The **any** check is based on the idea that I want to block an offending domain name no matter where in the SMTP conversation it appears.
+That's possible using several regex lists in the **precise** checks, but it's also much slower.

+With **any**, just drop the offending domain name into the _access.domain_ file and it gets blocked for the rDNS hostname, the HELO hostname, the MAIL FROM domain name, and the RCPT TO domain name.

+The **any** blacklist matches only on the [Organizational Domain](#Organizational Domain) name (see NOTES below).
+Entries placed in the _access.domain_ file are automatically reduced to the OD.
+Examples:

+           ENTRY                  O.D.
+    mail.spam-central.com  -> spam-central.com
+    mail151.wayn.net       -> wayn.net

+In case the O.D. match is too broad, whitelist entries are placed in the same _access.domain_ file with a ! prefix.
+Whitelist entries can be email addresses (for the MAIL FROM and RCPT TO tests) or hostnames for the rDNS and HELO hostnames.
+To block anything from example.com but not special.example.com:

+    example.com
+    !special.example.com

+To block everything (supposedly) from aol.com, except messages from that one person you know that still uses it:

+    aol.com
+    !friend@aol.com

+## PRECISE

+The precise ACLs share a common file format with each phase having a set of 4 files (whitelist, whitelist\_regex, blacklist, and blacklist\_regex) which are simple lists.

-The ACLs share a common file format and apply their tests in the same order: if whitelisted, stop processing, and then apply the blacklist.
-The whitelist is primarily to counter blacklist entries that match too much.
+The ACLs for each phase apply their tests in the order listed.
+The whitelist is primarily to counter blacklist entries that match too much, so the the flow of control is: if whitelisted, stop processing.
+Then apply the blacklist.

 Entries in ACL files are one per line.